-But Tim could be witlessly cruel and overbearingly self-opinionated, losing his patience and putting me down nonchalantly at any opportunity – an opinionatedness that sat awkwardly with the fact that he was not very bright at school.
+But Tim could be witlessly cruel and overbearingly self-opinionated, losing his patience and putting me down nonchalantly at any opportunity.
+The opinionatedness sat awkwardly with the fact that he was not very bright at school.

 I was crestfallen by the casual contempt for my woodwork – not up to much.

-But then again I failed to outline the sunny blue-eyed blonde’s efforts to capture and cage—and hunt rabbits with—the geist by copying John Cleese’s tragic joke in sufficient detail.
+But then again, I failed to outline the sunny, blue-eyed blondambshell’s efforts to capture and cage—and hunt rabbits with—the geist by copying John Cleese’s tragic joke in such detail.

 A lot of my friends I held to because, like countless other teenagers in search of foundations blearily awakening to a very incandescent and unsafe sense that they and others lived in a badly designed and directed dangerous dream (or one with no decent designer or director at all or worth speaking to), I squirmed and raged at my middle-class teacher parents, thirty and forty years my senior, and their stiff social bearing and way of being with their friends and mine.

-Suffocated, mimicked, patronized, abridged – the daily, merciless humiliation was a source of endless, Sisyphean perseveration.
+Suffocated, mimicked, patronized, abridged directly or in hot crossfire – the daily, merciless humiliation was a source of Sisyphean perseveration.

-The old man did for my mother too – holding a handy, all-purpose, Freudian compact mirror cum Swiss Army penknife—a simple yet multi-purpose tool, on a string attached to the belt loop of the modest, rubble chute-shaped denims, permitting myriad operations—up to her tears and exasperation.
+The old man did for my mother efficiently, holding a handy, all-purpose, Freudian compact mirror cum Swiss Army penknife—a simple yet multi-purpose tool, on a string attached to the belt loop of the modest, rubble chute-shaped denims, that permitted myriad operations—up to her tears and exasperation.
 And to her loyalty and her love for him.

-Witheringly, with mock-furrowed brow and sad sideways look, bottle bottoms laid to rest on the crisp, white folded top sheet – as my father and I sat on opposite sides of her bed in Pembury hospital, the wedge in my throat—a diagnosis of terminal liver cancer—having not yet quite felled the trunk of my neck – she let go and swung: “you do look mournful Dan, what is the matter?”.
+Witheringly, with mock-furrowed brow and sad sideways look, bottle bottoms laid to rest on the crisp, white folded top sheet, she held court – as my father and I sat on opposite sides of her bed in Pembury hospital.

 But incomprehension was no excuse – one could always shut up, stop talking, stop reading or trying to influence the scene, and go and look it up.